varigit/freertos-variscite/boards/dart_mx8mq/driver_examples/gpt/capture/readme.txt

 Board settings
 ==============
-Connect input signal to TP803 Test Point.
+Connect input signal to the Test Point.

+#### Please note this application can't run if WM8904 is mounted ####
+GPT1_CAPTURE1/2 functions are only available from SAI3 pads used by WM8904.
+This pads are exported to the external connector only if WM8904 is not mounted.

 Prepare the Demo
 ================